rajataghi/DataStructuresInJava/README.md

 * Hash Table
   * add, get, remove, hash(key).
   * Very simple hashing used.
 Next step could be to use prime numbers to make a decent hash.

+* Binary Heap
+  * Implemented Max Heap
+  * Also includes a method for heapsort